ohollmen/router66/README.md

 Not available via API at this time as router.route(ev) gets called by hashchange events.
 Use browser-native construct (e.g.) `location.hash = '#deals';` to trigger hashchange event.
 <!-- TODO: router.route_to("/path") with simulated (or modded) event. -->

+## Changes

+- 1.0.3 -  Eliminate routing default path ('defpath') as mandatory and have no default value for it (used to be "/").
+    Many apps could be fine with the state page was left on at page creation, before routing started.
+When 'defpath' is not set the router start() method does not perform any route change either.

 ## Author and License